Hattie Lloyd 02/12/22

 Sorella | Clapham

 The Amalfi Coast comes to Clapham: that’s the headline at Sorella, owned by Robin and Sarah Gill of The Dairy fame.
 Housed in the same space as their former hit restaurant The Manor, the place oozes with the rustic style of Southwest Italy.
-Simple furnishings and exposed brick are the backdrop to homely, Southern Italian-leaning plates that recently won the place a Michelin Bib Gourmand.
-As far as Italian restaurants go, the deserts offer a twist you’re unlikely to encounter elsewhere, including Malted Barley Affogato & Vodka Milk – as well as digestifs like the “Cello, is it mint you’re looking for”.
+Simple furnishings and exposed brick are the backdrop to homely, Southern Italian-leaning plates, and the desserts offer a twist you’re unlikely to encounter elsewhere – try the Malted Barley Affogato & Vodka Milk, or a digestif of “Cello, is it mint you’re looking for”.

 Details: 148 Clapham Manor Street, SW4 6BX | Book table